CLASS 1 EXPERIENCE AND EQUIVALENCY

 - Have two (2) or more years of work experience operating a single motor vehicle with three (3) or more axles. a.
 To demonstrate that they meet this criterion, drivers must provide one of the following:

-- A signed letter(s) from an employer that states you have a minimum of two years work experience operating a single motor vehicle with three or more axles.
+- A signed letter(s) from an employer that states you have a minimum of two years of work experience operating a single motor vehicle with three or more axles.
 The letter must include the employer’s contact information.

 - A signed letter(s) from customers or suppliers that specifies that you operate a vehicle with three or more axles to provide your service to them and have provided the service for a minimum of two years.
 The letter must include the customers’ or suppliers’ contact information.